What does the

 Qur'an (66:2) - "Allah has already ordained for you, (O men), the dissolution of your oaths"

 Qur'an (3:54) - "And they (the disbelievers) schemed, and Allah schemed (against them): and Allah is the best of schemers."
-The Arabic word used here for scheme (or plot) is makara, which literally means deceit.
-If Allah is deceitful toward unbelievers, then there is little basis for denying that Muslims are allowed to do the same.
+The Arabic word used here for scheme (or plot) is makara, which literally means 'deceit'.
+If Allah is supremely deceitful toward unbelievers, then there is little basis for denying that Muslims are allowed to do the same.
 (See also 8:30 and 10:21)

 Taken collectively these verses are interpreted to mean that there